vikashlohiya/terraform-ec2/README.md

 # Create IAM user with adminstartive access

-Create IAM user with adminstartive and get access_key and secret_key and paste into in aws provider
+Create IAM user with adminstartive in aws account and get access_key and secret_key and paste into in aws provider

  # Install Terraform on local host
   Use below url